UrbanWarlockGames/nakama/abilities.md

 For an additional 4 AP, you may Read the thoughts or memories of a Target, even if it lacks an emotional resonance or a brain.
 If the Target is no longer alive, it only knows what it has perceived up until its death.
 The GM must answer any questions truthfully, while still limited by what the Target knows.

 Detect [3 AP]: You learn if there are any hidden creatures within Range.
 For an additional 2 AP, you learn their imprecise location until they Move.

+## Transform

+You can Transform your body in new ways.
+You gain a signature transformation.
+You may choose how it radically changes your appearance.
+You may gain muscles, height, change hair or eye colour, or any other changes to indicate you have gained power, and gain new changes after each consecutive transformation.
+You may transform into your signature transformation a number of times equal to your Potency Value each Episode.
+In addition, you gain one of the following transformation types equal to your PV.
+Choose from the following features:
+- Animal Transformation: You take the form of any mundane animal up to one Size larger or smaller than your base Size.
+- Elemental Transformation: You gain one Elemental Tag of your choice for the Duration.
+- Energising Transformation: You may add half the Potency Value of this Ability (minimum 1) to all Body, Mind, or Social Attributes for the Duration of this Ability.
+Each time you use this Ability in a Scene, the bonus increases by +1.
+- Monstrous Transformation: You take the form of a monster, either of your own creation or from folklore or literature up to one Size larger or smaller than your base Size.
+- Persistent Transformation: You may take Strain equal to your Level to use this Ability one time past its usual limit.
+This does not count towards your number of usages.
+- Powerful Transformation: Strikes using Might gain Pushing and Launching for the Duration of your Transformation.
+- Quick Transformation: Your first Transformation in a Scene is only a minor action.
+- Terrifying Transformation: Your transformation radically changes your form that others may find disturbing or outright frightening.
+You gain +1 to all Frighten checks against Targets equal to or less than your Level.
+- Weaponised Transformation: You may add the Potency Value of this Ability to your Strikes for the Duration.

+### Transform Interactions
+- Transmogrify [4]: You may target an Object with this ability.
+Choose one of your Transformation Types to give them and describe their new appearance.
+You may choose to give them a humanised appearance if you wish.
+- Polymorph [8]: You may target a Creature with this ability.
+Choose one of your Transformation Types to give them and describe their new appearance.

 ## Tables